Telling us you have a disability

 - Autism spectrum condition including Asperger’s syndrome

-Details of your disability will be kept confidential except where you have given written consent to disclosure.
+Details of your disability will be kept confidential.
+On the registration form you will be asked for your consent for us to hold and share your information, on a 'need to know' basis.
 This consent will remain in force during your registration at the University unless you notify the University otherwise.

 We also abide by the University’s Data Protection policies.